Case Study • Research in Progress

 DNA Evidence Analysis

-Cluster-by-Cluster Analysis
+Cluster-by-Cluster Review

 • Four DNA cluster profiles

-• Triangulation analysis
+• Cross-network match analysis

 • Confidence levels for each connection